With the way the media twists today’s news, it’s becoming increasingly easy to lose sight of the things that are important in this world.

 I’m proud to be an American!
 Here’s why:

 My Freedom Means Everything to Me

 When natural-born Americans typically think of countries without freedom, what comes to mind are thoughts of communist areas where the government regulates each citizen’s every step.
-To me, however, freedom is a little more than that.
+Nevertheless, freedom is more than that.

 As a man born in Nigeria, Africa, where most families who begin poor stay poor due to bad leadership, seeing the ambition-oriented style of American culture, shocked me (and still does today).

 I constantly find myself thankful I could immigrate to the US and have the opportunity to pursue a life of comfort for myself, my family, and my loved ones, and most importantly, having the opportunity to give back to local communities in the US and Nigeria.

 In Nigeria, that freedom, unfortunately, doesn’t exist for everyone.
 If your family is in the lower class when you are born, that means it has likely been poor for many years and will remain poor for many years more because of bad leadership.
 Something can be done.

 In America, financial freedom permeates every orifice, and that is something I believe is gravely overlooked.
 Additionally, the opportunity that exists in the US is unlike anything that exists anywhere else in the world.

 Only in America can you, as a person born into the lower class, set your mind to anything with the knowledge that eventually (so long as you don’t give up) you will accomplish it.